Mikhus/canvas-gauges/pages/documentation/user-guide/index.md

 [All Configuration Options]({{site.url}}/documentation/user-guide/configuration)

-Canvas gauges are **highly configurable web-components**.
-There are plenty of options which could help you build a unique pretty gauges for your web-pages.
+Canvas gauges are **highly configurable web components**.
+There are plenty of options which could help you build a unique pretty gauges for your web pages.

-Configuration options for the gauge usually passed to a constructor or update functions and are a plain JavaScript object or specified as an attributes of an HTML-element.
+Configuration options for the gauge usually passed to a constructor or update functions and are a plain JavaScript object or can be specified as attributes of HTML-elements.

 Naming rules are simple and follows the best practices accepted in the industry.
-All attributes are started with "data-" prefix (to produce valid HTML) and name part is dash-splitted words.
+All attributes are started with “data-“ prefix (to produce valid HTML) and name part is dash-split words.
 For JavaScript naming it is used camelCase naming conventions.

-For example, using these options are similar in terms of configuration:
+For example, using these options is similar in terms of configuration:

 ~~~javascript
 var gauge = new LinearGauge({